SilviaB24/Low-Power-Optimization-TCL/README.md

 # Low-Power Optimization Contest (TCL)

-This repository contains the algorithm and report for a low-power design contest.
+This repository contains the algorithm and report for a for a **group project** submitted to a low-power design contest.
 The goal was to write a **TCL script** to minimize leakage power in post-synthesis netlists while strictly adhering to timing constraints.

 ## Project Goal